petrihakkinen/f/README.md

 On startup f attempts to load the file `.f`, if it exists, from the current directory.
 New words, variables and constants are automatically appended to the init file.
 You should not need to edit the init file manually.
 You can list the contents of the init file using the LIST word, and remove existing words using FORGET.

-Note that for simplicity defining a new word does not currently remove existing definitions for that word from the init file.
-From time to time, you may wish to purge duplicate words from the init file.
+When defining new words, previous definitions for that word are automatically removed.

 ## Constants and Variables